 Boxing Day lunches with family, not a particular year, but love the serious business everyone puts in to building their plates of cold cuts and nibbles, then settling in for an evening of board games together.

 Bravas, best worst kept secret in Bristol.
 Tiny, but always serves great food, that you know will be great every time you visit.
 And I can’t get enough of the Fried Aubergine with Molasses!

 Favourite food that you love to share with family & friends?

-Big dishes that everyone gets tucked into.
-Or brunches when there’s an open door policy, friends can drop in for a coffee or a stack of pancakes.
+Big dishes that everyone can tuck into.
+Or brunches when there’s an open door policy and friends can drop in for a coffee or a stack of pancakes.